I’m not a fan of the current state of cable television.

 - Naturally, the weather will also play a part

-The FCC even has a DTV Coverage Map showing you which DTV signals you should be able to access, how strong of a signal.
+The FCC even has a DTV Coverage Map showing you which DTV signals you should be able to access and how strong of a signal you should get.

 It’s not exact, but can be used as a reasonable guide.